-www.papaCambridge.com Assessment Objective 2 (Analysing and Improving).
-Written evidence of a sample of at candidates from across the ability range must be provided.
-Centres may also video interviews with candidates where they are asked questions, probably by the teacher where explain skills being performed by a colleague, analyse their performance and suggest ways the any identified weaknesses might be improved through different training methods and practices.
+You must provide written evidence of a sample of at least five candidates from across the ability range.
+You may also video record interviews with candidates where they are asked questions, probably by the teacher.
+The candidates should explain skills being performed by a colleague, analyse the colleague's performance and suggest ways of improving any identified weaknesses through different training methods and practices.

-The video recorded evidence for indoor activities should be shot in good light.
+Important considerations

-The use of white on yellow bibs should be avoided, as the numbers are difficult to read on a television screen.
+- You should ensure that video recorded evidence for indoor activities is shot in good light. - Avoid using white on yellow bibs, as the numbers are difficult to read on a television screen. - You may film boys and girls together but show the marks separately and in ranked order. - Accompanying notes are useful.
+Give an accurate description of how well candidates are performing because the marks of unseen candidates will be affected.
+Explain the reason if a candidate is off form.

-Boys and girls can be filmed together but marks should be shown separately and in ranked order.
+Documentation to accompany the videotape

-Accompanying notes are useful.
-An accurate description of how well candidates are performing should be given because the marks of unseen candidates will be affected.
-If a candidate is off form the reasons should be stated.
+Send the following documentation with the videotape:

-The following documentation should be sent with the videotape:
+- MS1, - Coursework Summary Assessment Form, - Centre Order of Merit Sheets for all activities offered - any written Analysing and improving evidence.

-MS1, Coursework Summary Assessment Form, Centre Order of Merit Sheets for all activities offered and any written Analysing and Improving evidence.
-These must reach CIE by 30 April for June exam session and by 30th October for November examination session.
+These must reach CIE by 30 April for the June examination session and by 30 October for the November examination session.

-Analysing and Improving (10% of the total mark)
+Analysing and improving (10% of the total mark)

-The ability of a candidate to analyse and improve his/her and others' performance will be assessed using the criteria below and marks awarded accordingly.
+The criteria for assessing a candidate's ability to analyse and improve his/her and others' performance, and the appropriate marks are shown below:

-Criteria for assessing Analysing and Improving
+Criteria for assessing analysing and improving